onthebusiness/harelang.org/content/tutorials/introduction.md

       build` or `hare run`.
 You can also omit the path entirely and these commands will assume you want to use the current directory.

-      When you "use" a module, Hare will search for that module in your `HAREPATH`, which is a colon-delimited list of directories to look through.
-The first directory is always the current directory, so if you want to add a private module called "example" you can place its files at ./example/*.ha.
-The standard library is usually installed (on Unix systems) at /usr/src/hare/stdlib, and third-party modules are installed at /usr/src/hare/third-party, both of which are configured in your HAREPATH by default.
+      When you `use` a module, Hare will search for that module in your `HAREPATH`, which is a colon-delimited list of directories to look through.
+The first directory is always the current directory, so if you want to add a private module called "example" you can place its files at `./example/*.ha`.
+The standard library is usually installed (on Unix systems) at `/usr/src/hare/stdlib`, and third-party modules are installed at `/usr/src/hare/third-party`, both of which are configured in your `HAREPATH` by default.
 We recommend that you make liberal use of these resources in your work&nbsp;&mdash; don't hesitiate to read the source code for your dependencies.